tylernford/cocina_build/content/news/new-cocina-214-hours-and-menu.md

 2. We require all Employees to perform and pass the "Orlando Health Business Ready Daily Self Screening" before they come to work.
 When employees arrive for their shift, we take their temperature to ensure they are fever-free.
 3. We continue to re-educate and train employees daily on what they can do to keep themselves and others safe, including frequent hand washing, not touching one’s face, staying home if they are sick, and wearing a face mask while at work.
 4. Although we have a large and spacious restaurant, we implemented a safe social distancing area of 6 FT between all tables.
 Some tables are now out of service, in order to create a safe area between them.
+5. For Phase One we have one-time use Menus.
+[Cocina 214 Menu - New 2020_letter size_final-1.pdf](https://app.forestry.io/sites/kc5rxzgdfuex3a/body-media//uploads/2020/05/07/Cocina 214 Menu - New 2020_letter size_final-1.pdf "Cocina 214 Menu - New 2020_letter size_final-1.pdf")

 **Our Hours of Operations are:**